 Residents

-Sunshine Coast Tourism is working hard to support the sustainable development of the tourism industry on the Sunshine Coast in alignment with the values of our residents.
+Sunshine Coast Tourism is working hard to support the sustainable development of the tourism industry in the Sunshine Coast & qathet region in alignment with the values of our residents.
 The tourism industry on the Sunshine Coast has experienced a lot of change in the last few years, and we are listening and engaging with residents on an ongoing basis to make sure we are moving in the right direction.
-In spring 2022, we hosted a series of conversations with residents who live on the Sunshine Coast.
-The input from these sessions is informing our future plans, actions and activities.
-We plan to host additional conversations on an annual basis, and we are always open to learn and listen from the community.
+We've created an ongoing survey for residents to share feedback, plus we hosted a series of conversations with residents who live on the Sunshine Coast.
+The input from the survey and sessions is informing our future plans, actions and activities.

 What we’ve been doing